 Lehigh Parkway Stream Enhancement

-LCCD, City of Allentown Department of Parks and Recreation, Pennsylvania Fish and Boat Commission, and Little Lehigh Trout Unlimited partnered to restore and enhance a 720 foot section of the Little Lehigh Creek through the Lehigh Parkway.
-The project involves installing 25+ fish habitat structures to enhance fishing, restore natural hydrology, and decrease flooding through the Parkway.
-A riparian buffer will be planted to further improve water quality.
-Funding is provided by DEP Growing Greener Plus, the City of Allentown Department of Parks and Recreation, and PA Fish and Boat Commission.
+LCCD, City of Allentown Department of Parks and Recreation, Pennsylvania Fish and Boat Commission, and Little Lehigh Trout Unlimited partnered to restore and enhance a 730 foot section of the Little Lehigh Creek through the Lehigh Parkway.
+The project involved installing fish habitat structures and regrading banks to enhance fishing, restore natural hydrology, and decrease flooding through the Parkway.
+A riparian buffer was planted to further improve water quality.
+Funding was provided by DEP Growing Greener Plus, Lehigh Valley Greenways, Coldwater Heritage Partnership, and the City of Allentown Department of Parks and Recreation.

 Leibert Creek Stabilization